 Arguably the most recognized (and popular) amongst the social and behavioral sciences, psychology is the “science of the mind,” a combination of research, theory, analysis, and application that spans nearly every career field.

-“Psychology is a fascinating topic,” says Dr. Michelle Rosser-Majors, Associate Professor and Health, Human Services, and Science Program Chair at UAGC.
+“Psychology is a fascinating topic,” says Dr. Michelle Rosser-Majors, professor and Lead Faculty for the Bachelor and Master of Arts in Psychology programs in the College of Arts and Sciences at UAGC.
 “It addresses the fundamentals of human behavior.
 It asks the why questions: Why do we do what we do?
 Why do we think the way we think?
 And, why do we feel the way we feel?”

 If you’re curious about how society functions, how cultures are formed, and how societal structures are defined, sociology is the social and behavioral science that suits you.